 I often get asked how on earth I can keep travelling the world with big backpacks.
 The question is usually asked by those who haven’t travelled that much and so this post is for the benefit of you guys – to show you how easy it is to travel the world with a lot of luggage.
 First off all, although I class myself as a backpacker, it’s quite obvious that when walking round towns and cities and when hiking mountains, I only carry my smaller backpack.
 That’s because backpacking doesn’t mean you spend every day carting around 20 kilograms of baggage with you!!
-There are always places to leave and store your luggage, here are just a few tips for you today.
+There are always places to leave and store your luggage, here are just a few tips for you today for luggage storage.

 1. Hostels, Hotels, Guesthouses etc.